alberto56/dcycleblog/_posts/2019-06-02-data-studio-filters.md

 Make sure this database is accessible to the world (on a temporary virtual machine for example), go to [Google Data Studio](https://datastudio.google.com/), and create a new blank report called "datablending".

-In that report, add your two tables as two datasources, and add them to your report (The "Add to report" button might take a minute appear).
+In that report, add your two tables as two datasources, and add them to your report (The "Add to report" button might take a minute to appear).

 Build your report
 -----